nicolaxortiz/nicolaxortiz/README.md

 ## 🧭 More About Me

-- 🎓 I am a student in the School of Systems Engineering of the [`Unidades Tecnologicas de Santander`](https://www.uts.edu.co/sitio/).
+- 🎓 I am a graduate of the Faculty of Engineering at the [`Unidades Tecnologicas de Santander`](https://www.uts.edu.co/sitio/).
-- 💻 I love using Software as a solution for every `Problem`.
+- 💻 I love using Software as a solution for every `problem`.
 - 📖 I am currently learning more about `development architectures` and `secure server implementations`.
 - 🤓 Always `learning new things`.
 - ⭐ I’m currently open for my first `job opportunity`